Slim205/RL-Lean/kimina-lean-server/README.md

 > [!NOTE]
 > Make sure `mathlib4` and `repl` exist in the workspace directory before launching the server.

 The server is up!
-You can test the endpoint with:
+You can test the endpoint with the same cURL request as in the containerized section.

+If you change the code, validate your changes by running tests with:

 ```sh
 pytest